CodeGyver/codegyver.github.io/_posts/2022-08-22-exiftool-aws-lambda.md

 title: Exiftool AWS Lambda
 ---

-Exiftool is excellent file metadata parser and analyzer.
-Internally, it is written in perl and provides a support for variety of file formats.
+Exiftool is file metadata parser and analyzer that handles majority of the formats.
+Internally, it is written in perl, which gives it some portability.

 In this article I will present how to use it in disk and RAM limited environment like AWS Lambda.